jmwilson/ollie/README.md

 # ollie
-Voice control for Keysight oscilloscopes using Snips
+Voice control for oscilloscopes using Snips

-Ollie is a voice control assistant for Keysight 1000-6000 oscilloscopes.
+Ollie is a voice control assistant for digital oscilloscopes.
 Frequently I would be probing a board with both hands and wished I could just yell at the scope to pause the capture.
 Keysight does offer voice control for its oscilloscopes — starting on the 6000 series.
 For those of us on a more modest budget, a Raspberry Pi and the [Snips](https://snips.ai) platform can be an excellent substitute.

+Supported oscilloscopes
+- Keysight MSO-X and DSO-X 1000-6000 series
+- Rigol MSO and DS 1000-4000 series

 Using your voice, you can control the oscilloscope to do:

 - run/stop/single capture: "run", "stop", "single"
-- show/hide channels: "show channel two", "hide the external trigger", "show reference one"
+- show/hide channels: "show channel two", "hide the external trigger", "show reference one", "show digital zero"
 - adjust vertical/horizontal scale: "set the time base to 100 nanoseconds", "set channel one vertical scale to 2 volts"
 - add and clear measurements: "show me the frequency for channel one"
     - duty cycle